-Compiling OASIS3-MCT libraries can be done in directory oasis3-MCT/util/make_dir with Makefile TopMakefileOasis3 which must include a header file make.your_platform specific to the compiling platform used and specified in oasis3-MCT/util/make_dir/make.inc.
-One of the header files distributed with the release can by used as a template.
-The root of the OASIS3-MCT tree can be anywhere and must be set in the variable COUPLE in the make.your_platform file.
+OASIS3-MCT is an MPI code.
+Compiling OASIS3-MCT libraries can be done in oasis3-MCT/util/make_dir with Makefile TopMakefileOasis3 which must include a header file make.your_platform specific to the compiling platform used and specified in oasis3-MCT/util/make_dir/make.inc.

+One of the header files distributed with the release can by used as a template in particular to see how to use MPI librairies and NetCDF librairies.
+The root of the OASIS3-MCT tree can be anywhere and must be set in the variable COUPLE in the make. your_platform file.

 The coupled models must be compiled with the same libraries as the ones used to compile OASIS3-MCT.
 The following commands are available:

-• make -f TopMakefileOasis3 or make oasis3_psmile -f TopMakefileOasis3 (for backward compatibility):

-compiles all OASIS3-MCT libraries mct, scrip and psmile;

-• make realclean -f TopMakefileOasis3:

-removes all OASIS3-MCT compiled sources and librairies.
+- make -f TopMakefileOasis3 or make oasis3_psmile -f TopMakefileOasis3 (for backward compatibility): - compiles all OASIS3-MCT libraries mct, scrip and psmile; - make realclean -f TopMakefileOasis3: removes all OASIS3-MCT compiled sources and librairies.